geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 You said it's faster for single GPU, or multi?

 ##### **Nimlgen** [[00:53:38](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3218)]
 So it's also faster.
 I've tested the ResNet from the CI, which is not being installed, so like a few percent faster there.
-I mean, but yeah, it's a bit slower running Llama and actually the GPU times are the same or faster, but then queue time is a bit higher.
+I mean, but yeah, it's a bit slower running LLaMA and actually the GPU times are the same or faster, but then queue time is a bit higher.
 So yeah, that's something to look at.

 ##### **Geohot** [[00:54:04](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3244)]
 So what I want to get to for this is I want to start moving the implementation of our drivers into tinygrad.
 Like it should be a CPU tinygrad kernel to do all the updates and not Python code anymore.
 Well, we started doing it.
 You did this with how we do the symbolic stuff.
 But yeah, the eventual dream is that these HCQ drivers themselves become written in tinygrad.
 And whatever stuff is going to require to do that.
 But imagine also being able to run them on a GPU.
 Or imagine being able to have just a tinygrad kernel that does the enqueue.
 So like GPU2 can enqueue your kernel on GPU1 or maybe even on itself.

 But yeah, that should fix all the enqueue times I think too.
 Like it's just some compiled C code.
-So I'm going to...
+So I'm going to..
 Anything else for the driver?
 No, I'm moving on to vote.
 Still, follow system progress.
 Better, I'm hoping to have something deployed this week and start getting it.
 I think my main issue right now is there's a separation between chunking, like passing a chunk and then storing it.
 Because I think currently we assume that all machines that run compute have drives.
 I don't think we have to.

 ##### **Wozeparrot** [[00:56:09](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3369)]
 Yeah, because then we have the issue of, okay, we send a recent in the chunk twice then.